csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

-We are planning to build a web-based, Tinder-like app that serves as a platform, on which the cancer patients can be matched to other cancer patients that meets their requirements.
+We are planning to build a web-based, Tinder-like app that serves as a platform, on which the cancer patients can be matched to other cancer patients that meet their requirements.

-At the moment, there's no similar app in the market and cancer patients lacks a way to know each other, so our app would provide a solution to them and solve their socialization problem.
+At the moment, there's no similar app in the market and cancer patients lack a way to know each other, so our app would provide a solution to them and solve their socialization problem.

-The users of our app can find someone to date, or someone as a mentor who can share their stories fighting with cancer.
+The users of our app can find someone to date or someone as a mentor who can share their stories fighting with cancer.
 The users themselves can also be mentors and find their mentees on our app.

 Other than cancer patients, people from MaleCare (our project partner) will play the role of administrators in our app, and they'll have a separate administration page.
 What administrators can do in our app is that they're able to send out news to specific groups of cancer patients.
 For example, if a new treatment has just been found to be effective to cure breast cancer, then the administrator can choose to send out this exciting news to the users with breast cancer.

 #### Q: How do normal users use our app?
-To start using our app, the user needs to creater an account.
+To start using our app, the user needs to create an account.
 They should provide some basic information so that our system can find the perfect matches for them.
 The mock-up sign-up page is as follows:
 <img src="https://github.com/csc301-fall-2020/team-project-11-malecare-cancer-support/blob/master/deliverable-1/mock-ups/register.jpg " width="600" height="1350" alt="matches"/>

 After they're loggin in, they will see the following page: